 “The introduction of illuminated ballet girls has added to the attractions of the grand stage.
 Girls with electric lights on the foreheads and batteries concealed in the recesses of their clothing.”
 8 November 1884.
 Grey River Argus.
 Volume XXXI.
 Issue 5032.
 Page 1.

-…The”Electric Girls.”
-Wearables and the fashion tech touched New York’s stages (read catwalk) quite some time ago.
+Thanks to the ‘Electric Girls’, wearables and the fashion tech touched New York’s fashion stages a long time ago.

 Wearable Technology – First Wearable Camera